filegarden/website/frontend/components/OurEthics.md

 ## Sustainability Over Profit

 Our users see File Garden as a useful tool, and it should stay that way.
-Profit is nice, but profit is often at odds with usefulness.
+Profit is nice, but putting profit first is at odds with usefulness, leading to <A href="https://en.wikipedia.org/wiki/Dark_pattern" target="_blank">dark patterns</A>.
 We only need profit to remain sustainable, so that this tool can keep being as useful as possible for as long as possible, and permalinks can keep being permanent.

 ## Never Publicly Traded